BrandyLibrando/DispOCR/README.rst

 -------------------------------------

 Created in fulfillment of thesis requirements.
-Intended system is Raspberry Pi 5, tested on Raspberry Pi 5, Windows 11, and Linux x64 (Debian & Arch) environments.
-GUI program and components written in Python 3.10 and QML (Qt 6.9).
+GUI program and components written in Python 3.10 (tested compatibility up to 3.13) and QML (Qt 6.9).
 Built and distributed using PySide6 and Briefcase.

 *Source code for the whole project authored by Julius Alvin Librando.*